KushajveerSingh/personal-website/docs/internal/projects.md

 China has a drone show.
 Use drones to create a wedding story.

 calorie tracker. plus exercise tracker.
 Use the exercise info to somehow infer the calorie requirements for the day.

+In rust htmlrewrite, add a templating engine.

+create a payments page template using info from https://mitchellh.com/writing/advice-for-tech-nonprofits